-(Distraught)

-Oh no!
+- I NARRATOR 2: Our story continues at the banks of the Nile River, where we meet Yocheved, a Jewish woman with a newborn son. - Stream (distraught) Oh no!
 Did you hear about Pharaoh's awful decree?
 I knew he was mean, but now he's killing our babies?!
-I need to hide my beautiful baby boy.

-So Yocheved wove a basket of reeds (which is another word for long bamboo-like sticks), put her son into it and hid it in the tall grass by the river.
+I need to hide my beautiful baby boy. - W NARRATOR 2: So Yocheved wove a basket of reeds, which is another word for long bamboo-like sticks, put her son into it and hid it in the tall grass by the river.
 She then sent her young daughter, Miriam, to hide nearby and keep watch.
 The Pharaoh's daughter, who was a princess, eventually came down to the water to bathe and heard cries coming from the river.

-What is this?
+PRINCESS: What is this?